michel1991/ocp-java-11/db/md/PREPARED_STATEMENT.md

 * D. Security
 * E. Supports stored procedures

 JDBC uses Java and SQL, so it is not language independent, making option A incorrect.
-It is used with relational databases, ruling out option B.
+It is used with relational databases,ruling out option B.
 A CallableStatement supports stored procedures, not a PreparedStatement, making option E incorrect.
 Options C and D are correct.
 Using bind variables with a PreparedStatement produces code that is easier to read than one with a lot of String concatenation.
 Further, when used properly, a PreparedStatement prevents SQL injection.

-#### Which is true of a PreparedStatement?
-* A. It has a method to change the bind variable to a different character other than ?.
-* B. It can be usedonly for SELECT statements.
-* C. It can be usedonly for UPDATE statements.
-* D. All of these are true.
-* E. None of these are true.

-In JDBC, the bind variable is always a question mark (?), making option A incorrect.
-A PreparedStatatement is not limited to specific types of SQL, making options B and C incorrect as well.
-This makes option E the correct answer.